-Introducing the new USR® Courier® M2M 3G Cellular modem, the latest in the Courier product line known around the world for its reliability, security and performance for mission critical applications.
+Introducing the USR® Courier® M2M 3G Cellular modem, one of the latest in the Courier product line known around the world for its reliability, security and performance for mission critical applications.
 The intelligent terminal is ready to use out of the box on GSM HSPA+ global wireless networks with GPS capabilities and added powerful embedded software for easier programming, configuration, and customization.
 One configuration enables the option for persistent connectivity for M2M applications that require always-on bidirectional data transfers.
 With an extended working temperature range and compact size this reliable device is an ideal solution for M2M applications including remote maintenance & control, Point of Sale, environmental monitoring, transportation, automation, security systems, and Out of Band management.
 Carrier approved with full certifications, this device is ready for quick implementation, reducing customer costs significantly and lowering the entry barriers to a wide range of M2M solutions for an easier transition from analog to cellular.

 Most cellular networks use a different type of technology that isn't compatible with dial-up analog systems.
 Our Whitepaper explains in detail the how's and why's but the high level answer is that most cellular data networks are packet based, rely on IP addresses, and are client/server whereas dial-up systems are peer-to-peer direct connection and rely on phone numbers which normally cannot communicate without additional hardware and/or software that could complicate how a solution works.